Your close reading might be weakening, your arms might be getting stronger.

 Seeing halo’s and glare can indicate the development of cataracts.
 Learn more about cataracts here.

-We’ve made a reading glasses prescription calculator which you can access by clicking on the button.
+Get your free reading glasses prescription calculator by clicking on the button.

 It takes just a few minutes and is far more relevant than a reading glasses strength chart by age.